 - “It might make one in love with death, to think that one should be buried in so sweet a place” wrote Shelley, not long before he drowned and was buried here.

 - VIA DEL GOVERNO VECCHIO is a street which looks like a small town’s boulevard – the perfect place to take a nice, slow walk.
 The atmosphere here is very peaceful and romantic, especially during Christmas.
 You can go for a relaxing breakfast, for a pizza dinner or shopping.
 There’re a lot of vintage and second-hand shops, trendy boutiques, nice cafes and restaurants.

 EAT.
 EAT.
 EAT.

 We cannot talk about Italy without considering the delicious food.
 And this point is a great truth not only for tourist, but also (and mostly), for local people, that are very proud of their typical food.

-The ideal situation would be to cook it yourself.
-If you can’t (and many Italians can’t, actually) there’re several places where you can buy it.
+- EAT HOMEMADE PASTA The ideal situation would be to cook it yourself.
+If you can’t (and many Italians can’t, actually) there are several places where you can buy it.
 The best?
 Definitely PASTIFICIO GUERRA: traditional, cheap, and tasty.